Ostwald ripening: Mechanism

-Note that the quantity ⟨R⟩^{3} is different from ⟨R^{3}⟩, and only the former one can be used to calculate average volume, and that the statement that ⟨R⟩ goes as t^{1/3} relies on ⟨R⟩_{0} being zero; but because nucleation is a separate process from growth, this places ⟨R⟩_{0} outside the bounds of validity of the equation.
+Note that the quantity ⟨R⟩^{3} is different from ⟨R^{3}⟩, and that the statement that ⟨R⟩ goes as t^{1/3} relies on ⟨R⟩_{0} being zero; but because nucleation is a separate process from growth, this places ⟨R⟩_{0} outside the bounds of validity of the equation.
 In contexts where the actual value of ⟨R⟩_{0} is irrelevant, an approach that respects the meanings of all terms is to take the time derivative of the equation to eliminate ⟨R⟩_{0} and t.
 Another such approach is to change the ⟨R⟩_{0} to ⟨R⟩_{i} with the initial time i having a positive value.

 Also contained in the Lifshitz and Slyozov derivation is an equation for the size distribution function f(R, t) of particles.
 For convenience, the radius of particles is divided by the average radius to form a new variable, ρ = R(⟨R⟩)^{−1}.

 Three years after that Lifshitz and Slyozov published their findings (in Russian, 1958), Carl Wagner performed his own mathematical investigation of Ostwald ripening, examining both systems where diffusion was slow and also where attachment and detachment at the particle surface was slow.
 Although his calculations and approach were different, Wagner came to the same conclusions as Lifshitz and Slyozov for slow-diffusion systems.
 This duplicate derivation went unnoticed for years because the two scientific papers were published on opposite sides of the Iron Curtain in 1961.
 It was not until 1975 that Kahlweit addressed the fact that the theories were identical and combined them into the Lifshitz-Slyozov-Wagner or LSW theory of Ostwald ripening.
 Many experiments and simulations have shown LSW theory to be robust and accurate.
 Even some systems that undergo spinodal decomposition have been shown to quantitatively obey LSW theory after initial stages of growth.